 If you want to let your leasehold apartment, there are several things you should be aware of.

 In many cases, the leaseholders’ association has rules that determine how you should rent out your leasehold apartment.
 These are in the statutes of the leaseholders’ association.
 These rules must be observed and they determine whether you may let or not.
-If it is permitted to rent out your leasehold apartment, you may do so in the same way as you would if your apartment was a privately owned property.
+If it is permitted to rent out your leasehold apartment, you may do so.
+The same way as you would if your apartment was a privately owned property.

 The rules for renting out a leasehold apartment, therefore, vary from association to association.
-Hence, for leaseholders it is always important to look at the statutes and familiarise yourself with the rules that apply to renting in your particular leaseholders’ association.
+Hence, for leaseholders, it is always important to look at the statutes and familiarise yourself with the rules that apply to rent in your particular leaseholders’ association.